Taking out a loan from Nexo is a straightforward process. You can:

 - Go to “Withdrawal Funds From Credit Line” where you will see the available loan amount;

 - Choose the preferred withdrawal method and enter your bank account for a loan in fiat currency.
+(Please be advised that bank transfers are processed by our banking partner only on business days)

 - Enjoy spending your Nexo Loan.